browserengineering/book/book/scripts.md

         self.interp.export_function("log", print)
 ```

-Then, in JavaScript, Dukpy provides a `call_python` function that you
-can use to call `print`:
+We can call an exported function from JavaScript using Dukpy's
+`call_python` function.
+For example:

 ``` {.javascript}
 call_python("log", "Hi from JS")
 ```

-When this call happens, Dukpy converts the JavaScript string `"Hi from
+When this JavaScript code runs, Dukpy converts the JavaScript string
-JS"` into a Python string,^[This conversion also works on numbers,
+`"Hi from JS"` into a Python string,^[This conversion also works on
-string, and booleans, but I wouldn't try it with other objects.] and
+numbers, string, and booleans, but I wouldn't try it with other
-then passes that Python string to the `print` function we registered.
+objects.] and then passes that Python string to the `print` function
+we exported.
+Then `print` prints that string.

 Since we ultimately want JavaScript to call a `console.log` function,
 not a `call_python` function, we need to define a `console` object